Slack Integration

 You can connect multiple listeners to the same Slack notification, or create separate notifications for different channels.

-Section titled “Multiple Channels”To send different signals to different channels:
+Section titled “Changing Channels”To send notifications to a different channel:

 Best Practices